2020PB/police-brutality/reports/Unknown Location.md

 * https://twitter.com/BenjaminPDixon/status/1266577416950079494

-### Police shove a woman to the ground and force a weapon into her hand | (Believed) May 31st
+### Police shove a person to the ground and put a weapon into their hand | (Believed) May 31st

-Police shove a woman to the ground and force a weapon into her hand to create false evidence.
-The women is already on the ground, and three officers aggressively restrain her.
+Police shove a person to the ground and put a weapon into their hand.
+The person is already on the ground, and three officers continue to restrain them.

 **Links**